techscapades/arduino_pro_micro_macro_keyboard/README.md

 12. *Optional but highly recommended* 1x Rotary encoder knob
 13. *Optional* 1x DIP-16 socket or 2x DIP-8 sockets

+IMPORTANT NOTE: YOU NEED TO SOLDER THE COMPONENTS IN A CERTAIN ORDER!
+Soldering order as follows:
+1. Solder the SMD or THT resistors
+2. Solder the 12mm tactile switch to the top of the PCB
+3. Solder the DIP-16 socket or 74HC165 directly to the PCB with the identifying indented notch on Pin 1 pointing towards the left where the "O" on the PCB is
+   //insert image here
+4. Solder the Arduino (pro) Micro to the bottom of the PCB
+5. *Optional* snip off the Micro's pins that extend from the top of the PCB
+6. Solder the 2x 4pin female PCB header pins for the OLED
+7. Solder all the Cherry MX or clone key switches
+8. From the bottom of the Rotary encoder, remove the extra black plastic holding the male header pins and attach a piece of tape to the bottom of the rotary encoder covering the resistors etc..
+This is done to stabilise the rotary encoder.
+I used wire cutter to remove it.
+   //insert image here

+9. Solder the rotary encoder to the top of the PCB
+10. Finally, remove the extra black plastic holding the male header pins of the OLED display and snip about 2mm off the bottom and put some double sided tape on the bottom right side of the OLED
+    //insert image here
+11.

 # 3D Printable CAD housing

 //insert CAD housing picture here